 He's for it, and I'm not.

-I mean, I probably should not admit this.
+I probably should not admit this.

 I really shouldn't.

-My instincts are to not admit it.
+My instincts are to not admit it, but I'm going to punt the instincts.

-I frankly am getting a little fed up.
+I, frankly, am getting a little fed up.

 And my tolerance level is near capacity for Iowa.